ge-high-assurance/VERDICT/index.md

   - Generation of cut-sets, fault-tree and attack-defense tree

 - Model Based Architecture Synthesis (MBAS)
-  - Synthesis of a minimal set of defenses to mitigate the cyber requirements with respect to implementation costs
+  - Synthesis of a minimal set of defenses to mitigate all cyber requirements with respect to implementation costs
-  - Synthesis of a minimal set of defenses to mitigate the cyber requirements using existing implemented defenses in two modes: mitigated and unmitigated
+  - Synthesis of a minimal set of defenses to mitigate all cyber requirements using existing implemented defenses in two modes: mitigated and unmitigated
     - mitigated mode: MBAS recommends eliminations of extraneous defenses and downgrades of defense Design Assurance Levels (DALs).
     - unmitigated mode: MBAS recommends new implementations and upgrades of defense DALs.